The 5 Types of Life Coach Insurance You Might Actually Need (+ Provider Suggestions)

 Hiscox (Our Top Pick)

 Hiscox is a top-rated insurance provider that covers 180+ professions in 49 states.
 They specialize in microbusinesses and small businesses, including sole proprietors.
 Hiscox works with niche industries such as therapy, consulting, and life coaching.
 You can buy insurance packages with them online through an easy application process, and they have several options to customize your package and choose what fits you best.
-We’ve heard from coaches that Hiscox is online-focused and makes the process easy.
+We’ve heard from coaches within our circles that Hiscox is online-focused and makes the process super easy.

 Thimble